An overview of the Theatre Arts major at Interlochen Arts Academy.

 - Beauty and the Beast - music by Alan Menken, lyrics by Howard Ashman and Tim Rice, book by Linda Woolverton

 Experience in the Arts Academy theatre program prepares students for successful auditions at leading theatre programs at the college or conservatory level.
-Recent graduates are now at the following schools:
+Recent graduates are now attending the following schools:

 - California Institute of the Arts